arshsisodiya/arshsisodiya.github.io/content/featured/Drawing App/index.md

   - CSS
 ---

-A drawing web app that allows users to create artwork using their mouse.
-It offers features to change brush color and size, and revert changes with a single click
+A drawing web app that empowers users to create artwork using their mouse or stylus.
+It features customizable brush colors and sizes, along with an easy-to-use undo function for reverting changes with a single click.